dhiwinsamrich/Python-for-Multimedia/README.md

   - Support for various video formats
 - **Usage:** Create a single video from multiple clips, ideal for movie editing, vlogs, or presentations.

+### 5. Compress Image
+- **Description:** This project demonstrates how to compress image files to reduce their size while maintaining quality.
+- **Features:**
+  - Compress images to various levels of quality
+  - Support for multiple image formats (JPEG, PNG, etc.)
+  - Batch processing for multiple images
+- **Usage:** Optimize images for web usage, save storage space, and reduce loading times without significant loss in quality.

+### 6. Extract Frames from Video
+- **Description:** This project shows how to extract individual frames from a video file using Python.
+- **Features:**
+  - Extract frames at specified intervals
+  - Support for various video formats
+  - Save frames as images in different formats
+- **Usage:** Analyze video content frame-by-frame, create thumbnails, or use frames for further image processing tasks.

 ---

 ## ⚙️ Installation